 Here are some of the possible ways to boost usage via paid activity:

 - Promoting a specific piece of content.

 - Platform-specific advertising.

 While the last of these is an option on all major platforms, the first two kinds of paid activity are more specific to social media.

 Bear in mind that content can be promoted to the following types of audience:

-- To a wider audience (as many people as possible see it)
+- A wider audience (as many people as possible see it).